-Standing watch over Athens for two and half millennia, the Parthenon is an enduring symbol of ancient Greek civilization and one of the world's greatest cultural treasures
+Standing watch over Athens for two and half millennia, the Parthenon is an enduring symbol of ancient Greek civilization and one of the world's greatest cultural treasures.

-The Parthenon was intended to impress, built from 22,000 tons of white Pentelic marble and measuring 69m long by 31m wide, with carved columns rising more than 10m in height.
+The Parthenon was intended to impress; built from 22,000 tons of white Pentelic marble and measuring 69m long by 31m wide, with carved columns rising more than 10m in height.

-Above the columns, the entablature was adorned with magnificent sculptures of deities and mythological scenes, which would have been painted in vivid colours in antiquity.
+Above the columns, the entablature was adorned with magnificent sculptures of deities and mythological scenes, which would have been painted in vivid colors in antiquity.
 Many of these sculptural groups are now in the British Museum while others may be seen in the Acropolis Museum in Athens and the Louvre in Paris.

 A colossal statue of Athena, created by the sculptor Phidias in gold and ivory, once stood inside, along with displays of war booty and Athenian treasures.

-The Parthenon remained in use as a temple for a thousand years, but was badly damaged by fire and by Germanic invaders in the third century AD.
+The Parthenon remained in use as a temple for a thousand years but was badly damaged by fire and by Germanic invaders in the third century AD.

-The Acropolis of Athens
+The Acropolis of Athens,